 In other words, if a person has never heard the gospel message regarding eternal salvation through Jesus Christ, but is sincerely seeking knowledge about God so they can live according to His will, it can be argued that God will provide a way for that person to learn how to have eternal salvation.
-On the other hand, there does not appear to be hope of eternal salvation for others who have not heard the gospel message, especially anyone who is not willing to hear it.
+On the other hand, there does not appear to be hope of eternal salvation for others who have not heard the gospel message, especially anyone who is not willing to hear it and give adequate consideration to it.

 Proverbs 14:12 says, “There is a way which seems right to a man, but its end is the way of death.”
 History is filled with stories about people who have held beliefs that have been proven false, and some of these beliefs have led to severe consequences.
 Such is the case with belief in a false religion.

 Infants, Young Children, and the Mentally Deficient

 The Bible does not clearly address the matter of whether or not infants, young children, and the mentally deficient who die without having trusted in Jesus Christ will have eternal salvation.
 Archer says on page 389 of his book,

 If the benefits of Calvary are available only to one who repents and believes, what hope is there for an infant who dies before he is capable of repenting and believing?. . .
 [A]ny infant who is permitted to live to the age of accountability will surely repeat the sin of Adam and thus recapitulate his fall on the basis of his own free will and voluntary choice, a choice for which he is fully responsible.
 [Note: The age of accountability is the time when a child first becomes sufficiently mature to understand that certain behavior is wrong (i.e., immoral or sinful).]

 However, in a presentation entitled “The Salvation of Babies Who Die,” John MacArthur says there is no such thing as the age of accountability.
 Instead, he believes “there is a condition of accountability and it is true for children and it is true for some adults who are mentally deficient or handicapped.”